Chloe goes for pared-down 1970s, riffing on disco in Paris

 CHLOE’S PARED DOWN DISCO

-The scene ushered in a collection that while not exactly disco, was a very Hearst-for-Chloe version of it: pared- down and minimalist with occasional whooshes of dance floor.
+The scene ushered in a collection that while not exactly disco, was a very Hearst-for-Chloe version of it: Pared-down and minimalist with occasional whooshes of the dance floor.

 The disc motif was used throughout.
-It appeared as cutouts on the side of a white sporty sheath dress, eyelets, or as blue, orange, white and black inserts on gowns worn by models with long gelled hair.
+It appeared as cutouts on the side of a white sporty sheath dress, as eyelets, or as blue, orange, white and black inserts on gowns worn by models with long gelled hair as if they’d been dancing.

 Oversized white tuxedos added a welcome menswear touch to the sporty aesthetic.
-But at times, despite the concept — or perhaps because of it — the pared -own styles seemed to lack energy.
+But at times, despite the concept, the pared-down styles seemed to lack a little in energy.

-That being said, there were plenty of standout looks: Supermodel Gigi Hadid stole the show in a boho silver chainmail gown.
+But there were still plenty of standout looks: Supermodel Gigi Hadid stole the show in a boho silver chain-mail gown that looked part “Game of Thrones,” part “Saturday Night Fever.”

 SHANG XIA’S PASTEL MINIMALISM